 2

-I moved to Germany 1 year ago and i was tricked into getting a private insurance.
-Not just trick, i was actually lied to to make me go for private one, but i guess it does not change anything.
-When i realized the mistake, i tried to move back to public one but could not as my annual salary is sufficiently above the limit only below which you can move back to public insurance.
+I moved to Germany 1 year ago and I was tricked into getting a private insurance.
+Not just trick, I was actually lied to to make me go for private one, but I guess it does not change anything.

-I was asking around and today found a consultant who claims that it is possible if the private insurance provider let you go and it doesn't have anything to do with my salary.
+I was asking around and today found a consultant who claims that it is possible if the private insurance provider lets you go and it doesn't have anything to do with my salary.
 But it would be super difficult.

 5